 On January 27, 2006, the Company entered into Employment Agreements (the "Other Executive Agreements") with Richard J. Lampen, the Company's Executive Vice President, and J. Bryant Kirkland III, the Company's Vice President and, effective April 1, 2006, Chief Financial Officer.
 The Other Executive Agreements replaced prior employment agreements with the Company or New Valley Corporation.
 The Other Executive Agreements have an initial term of two years effective as of January 1, 2006, with an automatic one-year extension on each anniversary of the effective date unless notice of non-extension is given by either party within 60 days before this date.
-As of January 1, 2007, the annual base salaries provided for in these Other Executive Agreements were \$750,000 for Mr. Lampen and \$350,000 for Mr. Kirkland (increased from \$300,000 in March 2007, effective as of January 1, 2007).
+As of January 1, 2008, the annual base salaries provided for in these Other Executive Agreements were \$750,000 for Mr. Lampen and \$375,000 for Mr. Kirkland (increased from \$300,000 in March 2007, effective as of January 1, 2007, and further increased to \$375,000 in February 2008, effective as of January 1, 2008).
 In addition, the Company's board must periodically review these base salaries and may increase but not decrease them from time to time in its sole discretion.
 These executives will be eligible to receive a target bonus of 33.3% for Mr. Lampen, and 25% for Mr. Kirkland, of their base salaries under the Bonus Plan.
-Following termination of their employment by the Company without cause (as defined in the Other Executive Agreements), termination of their beneficiaries in the case of death) would continue to receive for a period of 24 months following the termination date their base salary and the bonus amount earned by them for the prior year (with such bonus amount limited to 33.3% of base salary for Mr. Kirkland).
+Following termination of their employment by the Company without cause (as defined in the Other Executive Agreements), termination of their employment by the executives for certain reasons specified in the Other Executive Agreements or upon death or disability, they (or their beneficiaries in the case of death) would continue to receive for a period of 24 months following the termination date their base salary and the bonus amount earned by them for the prior year (with such bonus amount limited to 33.3% of base salary for Mr. Lampen and 25% of base salary for Mr. Kirkland).